inTestiGator/pytest-assassin/README.md

   Include how to install the plugin in this section

-## Usage
+## Commands

-  Include the commands needed to run the plugin
+Listed below are the commands needed to run the program.

+- Create the shell environment using: `pipenv shell`
+- Install the setup file using: `python3 setup.py install`
+- Run the plugin with the command: `pytest --assassin`

 ## Example Output